miku/dcdump/README.md

 The time windows are not adjusted dynamically.
-So if you know, by accident, that 2019-08-02 is a critical date (meaning there are [millions of updates](https://gist.github.com/miku/176edd1222fc42ae3b23234bc9d3cd87#file-freq-tsv-L325)), you could run three harvests:
+So if you know, by accident, that 2019-08-02 is a critical date (meaning there are [millions of updates](https://gist.github.com/miku/176edd1222fc42ae3b23234bc9d3cd87#file-freq-tsv-L325)), you could run three partial harvests:

 * daily, up until 2019-08-01
 * every minute, between 2019-08-01 and 2019-08-03